vikrantvjoliya/IBM-ICE-DAY-HACKATHON/README.md

 #Honeypots Made Easy By Using Canarytokens by Thinkst

 Uses the [Canarytokens](https://github.com/thinkst/canarytokens) Canarytokens helps track activity and actions on your network.

+#For Local Production and Tunneling we are using [Pagekite](https://pagekite.net/home/)
+PageKite is a reverse proxy tool that connects local servers to the public Internet.

+It gives proper domain names to servers running on localhost and makes them visible to the world, bypassing NAT and firewalls.
+PageKite works today on any computer with a modern Python (2.x) interpreter (pagekite.py) and a C-language version (libpagekite) for embedded devices is under development.